Polocrosse: Rules

 Players can get the ball from the opposition by hitting at an opponent's stick in an upwards direction only, with the swing starting from below the horses quarters when swing is forward, or below the horses withers when the swing is backward.
 This is done either to dislodge the ball or to prevent the opposition from gaining possession of it.
 This is called "giving wood".
-Riding off is also allowed, but crossing, stopping over the ball, or elbowing all constitute fouls.
+Riding off is also allowed, but crossing, stopping, or turning on the ball, or elbowing all constitute fouls.
 Sandwiching one player between two others also constitutes a foul.

 History

 The modern game was developed in Australia before the Second World War.
-In 1938 Mr. and Mrs. Edward Hirst of Sydney read an article in an English Horse Magazine on Polo Crosse.
+In 1938 Mr. and Mrs. Edward Hirst of Sydney read an article in an English horse magazine on polocrosse.
 As both were keen on horse breeding and horse sports they decided to find out more about it when they got to England.
-On arrival, they visited the National School of Equitation at Kingston Vale near London, where two instructors had developed an exercise to supplement the work at the riding School and help young riders take better charge of their horses.
+On arrival, they visited the National School of Equitation at Kingston Vale near London, where two instructors had developed an exercise to supplement the work at the riding school and help young riders take better charge of their horses.

 The exercise was played indoors with two riders a side and markers on the wall from which the ball bounced back into play.
 The goals were elongated basketball nets hung at each end of the arena.
 The sticks were old polo sticks that had the polo mallet removed and replaced with a squash racquet head.
 This had a shallow string net, which they used to scoop up the ball.
 The idea was to scoop up the ball, which was a little larger than a tennis ball, ride with it to the end of the arena and drop it into the net to score.

-Realising the possibilities of this exercise as an outdoor horse sport, the couple returned to Australia with sticks, balls and rule books where they sought the assistance of Alf Pitty, a well known horseman and polo player.
+Realising the possibilities of this exercise as an outdoor horse sport, the couple returned to Australia with sticks, balls and rule books and sought the assistance of Alf Pitty, a well-known horseman and polo player.

-After many hours of discussion, practising, and much trial and error and with constant revision of the rules, they finally came up with a new and exciting game using only one horse and able to be played by a person of any age.
-They called the new game Polocrosse.
+After many hours of discussion, practising, much trial and error and revision of the rules, they finally came up with a new game using only one horse and able to be played by a person of any age.
+They called the new game polocrosse.